Post a Score is the new way to record casual play!

 Please note that your opponents have the option to either confirm or deny the result.

-Also, if an opponent isn't searchable in the Post Score feature they haven't activated their profile with their account yet.
+If an opponent isn't searchable in the Post Score feature, they haven't activated their profile with their account yet and you will need to input their email to invite them to join MyUTR.com in order to have the results confirmed.